Azure/cortana-intelligence-price-optimization/Automated Deployment Guide/README.md

 ## Prerequisites
 <Guide type="Prerequisites">
-* This pattern requires creation of **1 HDInsight Cluster with 16 cores** and **1 Data Lake Store**.
-Ensure adequate HDInsight quotas and Data Lake Stores are available before provisioning.
+* This pattern requires creation of **1 HDInsight Cluster with 16 cores**, **1 Virtual Machine** and **1 Data Lake Store**.
+Ensure adequate HDInsight/Virtual Machine quotas and Data Lake Stores are available before provisioning.
 By default one subscription can create a maximum of 20 core cluster.
 The limit can be increased.
 Please consider deleting any unused HDInsight Cluster and Data Lake Store from your subscription.
 You may contact [Azure Support](https://azure.microsoft.com/support/faq/) if you need to increase the limit.

 * This pattern requires user to have admin or owner privilege in order to create Service Principal in later steps during solution deployment.
 Check your account permissions using the document [Required permissions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#required-permissions).
-It also requires PowerShell to create Service Principal.
-Access to the latest [Azure PowerShell](http://aka.ms/webpi-azps) to run (CLI) commands.

-* For now, the PowerShell script used in this pattern is supported only by Windows machine.
-If you have a Windows machine, please proceed with deployment, else consider installing a Windows VM to run the script.
-Use [Deploy Windows VM](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-simple-windows) to deploy a Windows VM.
 </Guide>

 ## Description